Laser & IPL for Rosacea

 How much do Rosacea treatments cost?

 Several visits will probably be required, at two-month intervals.
-Costs depend on the area to be treated but IPL Treatments range from £150 to £350.
+Costs depend on the area to be treated but IPL Treatments start from £250.
+Please refer to Fees for current pricing.